Balcony Mustard Greens: Fast Container Growing Guide

 Use a container potting mix rather than garden soil.
 Garden soil can compact in pots, drain poorly, and restrict the shallow roots that leafy greens need for quick growth.
 A good mix usually includes compost, coir or peat moss, and an aeration material such as perlite.

 Moisten the mix before sowing until it feels like a wrung-out sponge.
 When squeezed, it should briefly hold together, then crumble when touched.
-Level the surface so tiny mustard seeds do not wash into corners, and leave a little space below the rim so water does not spill over the edge.
+Level the surface so tiny mustard seeds do not wash into corners, and leave about 1 inch of space below the rim so water does not spill over the edge.

 Sow mustard seeds about 1/4 inch deep, cover lightly, press the surface gently, and water with a soft spray.
 For baby greens, scatter seed thinly or space seeds roughly 2 inches apart.
 For larger leaves, thin crowded seedlings so remaining plants have room to form broader foliage.